rafelafrance/traiter/README.md

 ## Parsing strategy

 Note that I am trying to extract data from text and not parse a formal language.
 I am just looking for for patterns of text.
 Most importantly, I don't need to worry about recursive structures.
-One complication is that the characters in the text can take on different meaning depending on the form.
-For is instance, in the form `15.7cm T.L.` the dot is used as both a decimal point and as an abbreviation indicator.
+One complication is that the characters in the text can take on different meaning depending on the context.
+For is instance, in `15.7cm T.L.` the dot is used as both a decimal point and as an abbreviation indicator.
 Elsewhere, it is usually elided noise.
-This problem gets even more pronounced when words have multiple meanings like the letter "T" on its own.
-One some contexts it indicates a tail length measurement and in other contexts it indicates a testes notation or an initial in some one's name.
+This problem gets even more pronounced when words or characters have multiple meanings like the letter "T" on its own.
+One some contexts it indicates a tail length measurement and in other contexts it indicates a testes notation and it may also be an initial in some one's name.

-Also note that we want to parse gigabytes (or terabytes) of data in relatively short amount of time.
+Also note that we want to parse gigabytes (or terabytes) of data in a relatively short amount of time.
 Speed isn't the primary concern but having fast turnaround is still important.

-This implementation is using a technique that I call **"Stacked Regular Expressions"**.
+This implementation uses a technique that I call **"Stacked Regular Expressions"**.
 The concept is very simple:

 1. Tokenize the text analogous to this method in the python `re` module documentation, [Writing a Tokenizer](https://docs.python.org/3/library/re.html#writing-a-tokenizer).
 It's a text simplification step that makes looking for patterns much easier.